WuPedin/PPDM/README.md

     git clone https://github.com/WuPedin/PPDM.git

 ## Generate Customized Dataset

+1. Use LabelImg or other tools to label your data in PASCAL VOC format.
+Store images and annotations in Dataset/training_20201220.
+2. Create new folder: Dataset/custom/annotations
+3. Put your corre_custom.npy, list_obj.txt and list_vb.txt into custom/annotations.
+4.  cd src
+5. Convert annotations from .xml to .json and copy images to custom `python3 pascal2json.py --input-folder Dataset/training_20201220 --output-folder Dataset/custom`
 Warning: This script only  works if there is only one Person.
 Objects will be annotated as No_Interaction with that Person.
-1. Use LabelImg or other tools to label your data in PASCAL VOC format.
-2. Create new folder: custom/annotations
-3. Put your corre_custom.npy, list_obj.txt and list_vb.txt into custom/annotations.

-    Generate corre.npy like this:
-    Objects: Person, Bed
-    Verbs: Sit, Lie, Stand
-    da = np.array([[0,1],
-           [0,1],
-           [0,1]], dtype=np.float16)
-    np.save('corre_custom.npy', da)

 ## Train